 3.1 The Board of the IJB comprises the Chair and 15 other voting members; eight are Council Members nominated by Glasgow City Council and eight are Board members of NHS Greater Glasgow and Clyde.
 There are also a number of non- voting professional and stakeholder members on the IJB Board.
 Stakeholder members currently include representatives from the third and independent sector bodies and service users.
-Professional members include the Chief Officer and Clyde and Glasgow City Council, and its Chief Officer have responsibility for the planning, resourcing and operational delivery of all integrated health and social care within its geographical area.
+Professional members include the Chief Officer and Chief Officer, Finance and Resources.
+The IJB, via a process of delegation from NHS Greater Glasgow and Clyde and Glasgow City Council, and its Chief Officer have responsibility for the planning, resourcing and operational delivery of all integrated health and social care within its geographical area.